soemoehtun/Site-2-Site-Distance-Calculator/README.md

-# Myanmar Utility Toolset

-This directory contains two standalone, browser-based utility applications designed for specific calculation and visualization tasks in Myanmar.
-Both tools are built as single-file HTML applications using React 18, Tailwind CSS, and Lucide-inspired SVG icons, requiring zero installation or local server setup.

----

 ## 🌎 1.
 Site-to-Site Distance Calculator

 A professional geospatial visualization tool for calculating distances between multiple coordinates (Source to Target) and identifying nearest neighbors.